zzhang82/web422/notes/angular-forms-intro.md

 **Topic coverage plan**

-First, we describe three ways to do forms in Angular.
+* First, we describe three ways to do forms in Angular.
 We will use only one, *Template-driven Forms*.

-Next, we refresh your memory by showing a simple and standard HTML Form.
+* Next, we refresh your memory by showing a simple and standard HTML Form.

-Then, we show the Angular version of that form, and discuss the highlights and differences.

-This plan helps you get comfortable as fast as you can with this topic.

-Then... we go into some depth, using the official Angular documentation topic set.
-After getting right to the destination early, the overall journey through the topic set will be more useful and purposeful.
+* Then, we show how to configure an Angular app to use HTML forms

+* Once the Angular app configured properly, we will add some data in a Component to be used with the form

+* We will then show the changes required to the form as well as each of the standard form elements to "bind" our data (using "two-way" binding) and "submit" the form

+* Finally, we will illustrate some of the special CSS classes Angular uses to automatically track the "state" of elements, ie: "untouched", "dirty", "invalid", etc

-Finally, a brief summary of the highlights and dev tips is presented.
+Once this is compete, a brief summary of the highlights and dev tips are presented.

 <br>